Bringing the Community together

 This is the stage we have now reached.

-The Plan will be taken to the West Suffolk Council Meeting on 15 June 2021 where it was "made" (adopted).
+The Plan was taken to the West Suffolk Council Meeting on 22 June 2021 where it was "made" (adopted).
 The decision statement can be found by clicking thet link below:

 A copy of the Made Neighbourhood Plan can be found by clicking the link below: